awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-openapigateway-lambda/README.md

 |apiGatewayCloudWatchRole?|[`iam.Role`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_iam.Role.html)|Returns an instance of the iam.Role created by the construct for API Gateway for CloudWatch access.|
 |apiGatewayLogGroup|[`logs.LogGroup`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_logs.LogGroup.html)|Returns an instance of the LogGroup created by the construct for API Gateway access logging to CloudWatch.|

+## Interfaces defined by this construct

+`ApiIntegration`
+Maps a Lambda function to the id string used as a placeholder in the OpenAPI spec.
+The type has a required property, `id`, and two optional properties `existingLambdaObj`, and `lambdaFunctionProps`.
+The `id` property is used to map the corresponding lambda function being defined with the placeholder string in the OpenAPI template file, and is not a CDK construct ID.
+Exactly one of `existingLambdaObj` or `lambdaFunctionProps` must be specified or the construct will throw an error.
+The `existingLambaObj` property will accept a lambda.Function object OR a lambda.Alias object.
+The property `ApiIntegrations` is an array of this interface and is a required property when launching this construct.

+`ApiLambdaFunction`
+This interface returns the Lambda objects used when launching the construct.
+The `id` property will always be set, if an existing function was provided in the props or this construct created a new Lambda function, then that function will be in the `lambdaFunction` property.
+If a Lambda Alias was provided in the props, then that value will be specified in the `functionAlias` property.
+At no time will `lambdaFunction` and `functionAlias` be set on the same ApiLambdaFunction object.
+The construct exposes an array of these objects as a property.

 ## Overview of how the OpenAPI file transformation works
 This construct automatically transforms an incoming OpenAPI Definition (residing locally or in S3) by auto-populating the `uri` fields of the `x-amazon-apigateway-integration` integrations with the resolved value of the backing lambda functions.
 It does so by allowing the user to specify the `apiIntegrations` property and then correlates it with the api definition.